 - Flexibility with taxation, ownership, and control

 Read more about the benefits of a Texas LLC.

 How to convert a sole proprietorship to a Texas LLC

 Converting a sole proprietorship to an LLC is easy.
 You simply file the same paperwork you would if you were creating the LLC from scratch.

 In Texas, this means you must file a Certificate of Formation with the Texas Secretary of State.
 After the Texas Secretary of State accepts the Certificate of Formation, the managers (or members in a member-managed LLC) need to have an organizational meeting and approve and execute the governing document (aka Company Agreement).

 Once the LLC is created, you would want to formally assign any sole proprietorship assets (including the name) to the LLC and assume applicable liabilities.

-The last step is to withdraw or abandon the assumed name certificate (also known as DBA which is short for "doing business as") that was filed with the county clerk's office.
-The purpose of abandoning the sole proprietorship's DBA is to preclude a future plaintiff does not use the sole proprietorship DBA as a justification to sue the sole proprietor in their personal name.
-In other words, we need to make it clear that any future lawsuit should be against the LLC and not the sole proprietor.
+The last step is to withdraw or abandon the sole proprietorship's Assumed Name Certificate (also known as a DBA which is short for "doing business as").
+The DBA should have been filed with the county clerk's office.
+The purpose of abandoning the sole proprietorship's DBA is to preclude a future plaintiff from using the sole proprietorship's DBA as a justification to sue the sole proprietor in their personal name.
+In other words, you need to make it clear that any future lawsuit should be against the LLC and not the sole proprietor.

 Do I need a new EIN after converting to an LLC?